radcamp/radcamp.github.io/Chicago2023/PCA_API.md

 # The ipyrad.analysis module: **PCA**

-As part of the `ipyrad.analysis` toolkit we've created a module for easily performing exploratory principal component analysis (PCA) on your data.
+As part of the `ipyrad.analysis` toolkit we've created convenience functions for easily performing exploratory principal component analysis (PCA) on your data.
 PCA is a very standard dimension-reduction technique that is often used to get a general sense of how samples are related to one another.
-PCA has the advantage over STRUCTURE-type analyses in that it is very fast.
+PCA has the advantage over STRUCTURE type analyses in that it is very fast.
 Similar to STRUCTURE, PCA can be used to produce simple and intuitive plots that can be used to guide downstream analysis.
 These are three very nice papers that talk about the application and interpretation of PCA in the context of population genetics: